-(j) If the streets are to be private, the plat shall include a private streets declaration in accordance with section 19-14.

-- (k) If any exceptions have been granted by the planning commission in accordance with section 19-18, the plat shall include a note detailing any exception so granted. - (1) Prior to final approval, data for major subdivisions shall be submitted in accordance with the "GIS Data Submittal Requirements for Major Subdivisions" policy, as approved by the governing body.
-This requirement may be waived provided a note is placed on the final plat stating that the engineer or surveyor of record did not draft the subdivision plans with a computer. - (m) If the subdivided property contains drainfield locations for a septic tank requires onsite sewage disposal systems, the plat shall include the following note: "Septic tank Onsite sewage disposal system information and soils information should be verified and reevaluated by the Health Department prior to any new construction." - (nm) If the subdivided property contains an on-site sewage treatment disposal system, the plat shall include the following note:
+- (j) If the streets are to be private, the plat shall include a private streets declaration in accordance with section 19-14. - (k) If any exceptions have been granted by the planning commission in accordance with section 19-18, the plat shall include a note detailing any exception so granted. - (1) If the subdivided property requires on-site sewage disposal systems, the plat shall include the following note: "On-site sewage disposal system information and soils information should be verified and reevaluated by the Health Department prior to any new construction." - (m) If the subdivided property contains an on-site sewage disposal system, the plat shall include the following note:

-"On-site sewage treatment disposal systems shall be pumped out at least once every five years per section 23-9(b)(6) of the James City County Code."
+"On-site sewage disposal systems shall be pumped out at least once every five years per section 23-9(b)(6) of the James City County Code."